Neidz/pixel-art-tools/README.md

 # Notes

 ### General
 - **if you want to create images from entire r/place event (17.9GB of .csv files from 2023) then you should really consider location of those files.
-Using HDD instead of SSD is going to be very slow, so move your data to your SSD since it will be abottleneck**
+Using HDD instead of SSD is going to be very slow, so move your data to your SSD since it will be abottleneck.**
+- imagesFromRplaceFeed mode assumes that all [data provided by reddit](https://www.reddit.com/r/place/comments/15bjm5o/rplace_2023_data/) is unpacked and in the same folder.
+Amount of numbers and file names are default values for `numbersInName` and `baseName`, so if raw data is provided without any changes (other than unpacking) then those arguments don't have to be passed.
-- both visualize and countInstances use go routines, so the speed of finding patterns heavily depends on amount of threads of your cpu
+- both visualize and countInstances use go routines, so the speed of finding patterns heavily depends on amount of threads of your cpu.
 - verbose parameter in imagesFromRplaceFeed mode doesn't silence warnings, errors and important informations.
-Some problems won't stop program but will be printed to the console like for example failing to parse the line in .csv file
+Some problems won't stop program but will be printed to the console like for example failing to parse the line in .csv file.

 ### Rules for matching in visualize and countInstances modes
-- all pixels surrounding target have to be different color (big square of the same color won't be matched)
+- all pixels surrounding target have to be different color (big square of the same color won't be matched).
-- all pixels of matched target have to be the same color
+- all pixels of matched target have to be the same color.
-- target has to be exact match
+- target has to be exact match.